 Tools I Use:

-- I have developed the Daily PlanIt Keep It Super Simple (K.I.S.S.)
+- I developed the Daily PlanIt Keep It Super Simple (K.I.S.S.)
 System, a primarily Google based method that combines the best of electronic systems with the ability to print.
+And it’s free!

 - See more about how I work with an inside look at my system and workspace.